KratosMultiphysics/Kratos/docs/pages/Kratos/Processes/Calculation/calculate_nodal_area_process.md

 ```

 ##### `model_part_name`
 A string specifying the name of the model part for which nodal areas will be calculated.
-Default is `"PLEASE_DEFINE_A_MODEL_PART_NAME"`, which is a placeholder indicating that the user must specify the model part name.
+Default is `PLEASE_DEFINE_A_MODEL_PART_NAME`, which is a placeholder indicating that the user must specify the model part name.

 ##### `domain_size`
 An integer defining the spatial dimension of the domain (2 for two-dimensional domains, 3 for three-dimensional domains).
 Default is `0`, which indicates that the domain size should be inferred from the model part's properties.